Do Index Fund Portfolios Live Up to Expectations?

 Benchmarking is an important but underused tool for advisers when talking about portfolio risk and return expectations.
 Advisers will use benchmarks to rate the performance of outside fund managers, but almost half do not create benchmarks for the portfolios they are managing.
 “While 72% of advisors . . . acknowledged that benchmarks are important in client performance reviews, 44% confessed they do not use a benchmark when building client portfolios,” observes BlackRock’s Patrick Nolan, CFA.

 Because they view their value proposition as more than what can be measured using traditional portfolio benchmarking, advisers might be hesitant to define benchmarks at the outset of the advisory relationship.
-For example, Vanguard Advisor’s Alpha says that advisers can add meaningful value through wealth management via “financial planning, behavioral coaching, and guidance.”
+For example, Vanguard Advisor’s Alpha says advisers can add meaningful value through wealth management via “financial planning, behavioral coaching, and guidance.”
 Creating portfolio benchmarks could enhance these services by tying together discussions about investment goals and objectives, asset allocation, risk-and-return expectations, and accountability.

 Investors are being inundated with hypothetical performance claims and declarations about the benefits of investing in index funds.
 But the behavioral risks of such portfolios cannot be measured using the statistical outputs of a backtest.
 Popular misunderstandings about the benefits of index funds lead investors to underestimate the risks they are taking and may cause them to sell in a panic during the next market swoon.

 One rash decision can wipe out many years of investment returns.
 Advisers need to manage expectations.
-That means making the difficult transition from product salespeople to investment counselors and focusing portfolio discussions on investment philosophy and process.
+This means making the difficult transition from product salespeople to investment counselors and focusing portfolio discussions on investment philosophy and process.
 Benchmarking can facilitate those discussions.

 Now is the time for advisers to help investors consider why index funds were created.
 They are a huge improvement over many of the high-cost investment products currently available.